thaiminh2022/thaiminh2022/readme.md

 - 👨‍💻 I’m currently working on game development technologies like Unity, C# etc.
 - 📚 I’m currently learning everything about Frontend or Web development in general 😅.
-- 💪🏼 Future Goals: 🎮 Finish my Bossical project, 🔎 Learn new technologies.
+- 💪🏼 Future Goals: 🎮 Get in a good university, preferably UIT, 🔎 Learn new technologies.
 - ⚡ Fun fact: I have been coding since grade 5 👶🏻.
 - Instrument I enjoy: Piano 🎹, Violin 🎻.
 - ⌨ Game I play: League of Legends.